CommonMCOBJ/CommonMCOBJ/README.md

     has_split_blocks: bool
 ```

+### Custom Headers
-In addition, exporters may export their own separate headers to provide extra information that the spec lacks support.
+Exporters may export their own separate headers as a form of backwards compatibility, or to provide extra information that is not supported in CommonMCOBJ.
 Software can then use the `exporter` key to determine when to use these extra headers.

 ```py
 # COMMON_MC_OBJ_START